SatbirTanda/sdl_ios_guides/docs/Mobile Navigation/Displaying Turn Directions/index.md

 > Remember when sending a SDLImage, that the image must first be uploaded to the head unit with the FileManager.

-### Clearing the Turn by Turn Advice
+### Clearing the Turn by Turn Direction
-To clear a navigation advice from the screen, we send an `SDLShowConstantTBT` with the `maneuverComplete` property as `YES`.
+To clear a navigation direction from the screen, we send an `SDLShowConstantTBT` with the `maneuverComplete` property as `YES`.
 This specific RPC does not require an accompanying `SDLAlertManeuver`.

 #### Objective-C
 ```objc